nf-core/funcscan/docs/usage.md

 ```

 :::warning
-Ensure to wrap in quotes if using an asterisk, to ensure Nextflow (not your shell) parses the wildcard
+Ensure to wrap this path in double quotes if using an asterisk, to ensure Nextflow (not your shell) parses the wildcard.
 :::

 ### AMPcombi